top of page

 ABOUTANNA

-In 2024, Ms. Kelly made multiple role debuts: as Dorabella in Così fan tutte with Opera Saratoga, and as Federica in Luisa Miller with Sarasota Opera, where she also covered the title role in Carmen.
+In 2024, Ms. Kelly made multiple role debuts: as Dorabella in Così fan tutte with Opera Saratoga, and as Federica in Verdi's Luisa Miller with Sarasota Opera, where she also covered the title role in Carmen.
+In concert, Ms. Kelly made her Carnegie Hall debut as the alto soloist in Haydn's Lord Nelson Mass with the New England Symphonic Ensemble.

 In past seasons, Ms. Kelly was an apprentice artist with Wolf Trap and Palm Beach Operas, and appeared in concert and recital with the Metropolitan Club of Washington DC, the Waterbury Symphony Orchestra, the Mid-Atlantic Symphony Orchestra, and the Washington Opera Society.

-Ms. Kelly is a graduate of Yale University's School of Music, and has trained with esteemed young artist programs such as the Houston Grand Opera Young Artists’ Vocal Academy, Palm Beach Opera, and Wolf Trap Opera.
+Ms. Kelly is a graduate of Yale University's School of Music, and has trained with esteemed young artist programs such as Santa Fe Opera, Houston Grand Opera Young Artists’ Vocal Academy, Palm Beach Opera, and Wolf Trap Opera.

 320A5159.jpg